 Creation of an Experience Guide to help other businesses develop their own experiences

-Launch of three virtual and digital experiences; including two apps which showcase what archaeological sites Trimontium and Whithorn might have looked like, and a MineCraft Experience which is currently being finalised.
+Launch of three virtual and digital experiences.
+This includes two apps which showcase what archaeological sites Trimontium and Whithorn might have looked like.
+A MineCraft Experience is currently being finalised.
 These new platforms engage with fresh markets and extend traditional marketing reach

 The production of seven new literary trails and a stories resource library.
-The latter aims to support tourism businesses and communities in developing their own literary tourism product.
+The library supports tourism businesses and communities in developing their own literary tourism product.

-Through the SSDA Year of Stories landing page, visitors can explore upcoming literary events and listen to local tales as told by local storytellers.
-For those looking for adventure, they can learn more about tours will lead them in the footsteps of iconic Scottish literary characters; such as The Robert Burns Driving route, Eyemouth and the Smugglers Trail walking trail, the John Buchan Way walking route, and much more.
+Through the SSDA Year of Stories landing page, visitors can explore upcoming literary events.
+They can listen to local tales as told by local storytellers.
+For those looking for adventure, they can learn more about tours will lead them in the footsteps of iconic Scottish literary characters.
+These include The Robert Burns Driving route, Eyemouth and the Smugglers Trail walking trail, the John Buchan Way walking route, and much more.

-Hear from Sarah MacDonald, Project Lead for the Stories Experience Collection at SSDA about the way Scotland’s Year of Stories has inspired their activity for 2022.
+Hear from Sarah MacDonald, Project Lead for the Stories Experience Collection at SSDA.
+She told us about the way Scotland’s Year of Stories has inspired their activity for 2022.

 Historically the South of Scotland has been known for its storytelling from the 14th century Border Ballads to Burns and Scott.
 This has developed from not only being a location to inspire stories but also to celebrate them with Book Festivals, the centre of Children’s literature at Moat Brae as well as the location for Scotland’s Book Town: Wigtown.